wildfly/wildfly-myfaces-feature-pack/CONTRIBUTING.md

-Contributing to WildFly Datasources Galleon feature-pack
+Contributing to WildFly MyFaces feature-pack
 ==================================

-Welcome to the WildFly Datasources Galleon feature-pack project!
+Welcome to the WildFly MyFaces feature-pack project!
 We welcome contributions from the community.
 This guide will walk you through the steps for getting started on our project.

 - [Forking the Project](#forking-the-project)